BS in Food Science and Nutrition

 Accelerated BS to MS in Food and Hospitality Systems

 The accelerated BS to MS in Food and Hospitality Systems allows students to complete a bachelors and masters degree within five years.
 Students will need to select the Food Science and Nutrition track in the MS in Food and Hospitality Systems.
-Eligible students will need to complete at least 90 credit hours, (including all general education and academic course requirements), with a cumulative GPA of 3.0 or higher.
+Eligible students will need to complete at least 90 credit hours, (including all general education and academic course requirements), with a cumulative GPA of 3.2 or higher (3.5 or higher in FSN-required courses).
 Each student will be accepted by at least one graduate faculty advisor who will advise and mentor the student from when they are a Provisional Graduate Student (year 1) until completion of the MS program.
 Once students complete 120 credit hours, they will be conferred the BS degree.

-Students accepted to the program may enroll in up to 15 credit hours of graduate level courses, (7000 or 8000 level), during their Provisional Graduate year that will count towards both their BS and MS degrees as shared credits.
-The remaining 15 credit hours of graduate credit will be completed during their Graduate Student year (year 2) for a total of 30 graduate credit hours.
+Students accepted to the program may enroll in 12-15 credit hours of graduate level courses, (7000 or 8000 level), during their Provisional Graduate year that will count towards both their BS and MS degrees as shared credits.
+18 credit hours of graduate credit will be completed during their Graduate Student year (year2) for a total of 30-33 graduate credit hours.
 At least 15 credit hours must be at the 8000 level or higher.

 Total credits required for graduation must be at least 138 total credit hours.